Post and lintel: Lintels

+History of lintel systems

 The trabeated system is a fundamental principle of Neolithic architecture, ancient Indian architecture, ancient Greek architecture and ancient Egyptian architecture.
 Other trabeated styles are the Persian, Lycian, Japanese, traditional Chinese, and ancient Chinese architecture, especially in northern China, and nearly all the Indian styles.
 The traditions are represented in North and Central America by Mayan architecture, and in South America by Inca architecture.
 In all or most of these traditions, certainly in Greece and India, the earliest versions developed using wood, which were later translated into stone for larger and grander buildings.
 Timber framing, also using trusses, remains common for smaller buildings such as houses to the modern day.